 Many may think of roses as a cliché option for Valentine’s Day, however, you may be surprised to learn that there are over 100 species to choose from.

 When buying them as a Valentine’s Day gift, the most popular colours are red, pink and white.
 Each shade has its very own meaning, red for love, pink for sweetness and white for purity.
 If you want to push the boat out, opt for a mixture of red and white roses, as it symbolizes unity.

-If you’re looking for a more colourful option, choose yellow for friendship and orange for desire.
+If you’re looking for a more colorful option, choose yellow for friendship and orange for desire.

 What to look for when buying roses: When picking the perfect roses, it’s important to choose flowers with the longest stem, as this is a sign of quality and they’ll last a great deal longer.